 Other factors come into play as well here for those playing/training late in the evening.
 Caffeine ingestion, eating later than usual, and increased water consumption are issues related to playing squash later in the day, that can all have their own negative impact on sleep.

 So what can be done to help alleviate the sleeping issues that some players suffer from late evening sessions?

 If scheduling your games/training for earlier in the day is not an option, the best advice is to allow yourself a ‘wind down ‘period before you attempt to go to sleep.
 Instead of getting home and jumping straight into bed only to lay there tossing and turning trying to sleep, take the time to just sit back with a warm drink or a good book for 30 minutes or so first, and let your relaxedness bring on tiredness naturally.

-This is a topic we'll be looking at in more depth in a future blog, but for now check out this article that offers an interesting introduction.
-There is some evidence to suggest both Magnesium and Vitamin D supplementation may also be of benefit in some individuals, though there remains little credible evidence that any popularly advertised herbal remedy will have much effect in promoting sleep, and certainly no evidence for any ‘alternative therapy' solutions such as the homeopathy remedies that make various claims to enhance restfulness.
+This is a topic we’ll be looking at in more depth in a future blog, but for now, check out this article that offers an interesting introduction.
+There is some evidence to suggest both Magnesium and Vitamin D supplementation may also be of benefit in some individuals, though there remains little credible evidence that any popularly advertised ‘herbal remedy’ will have much effect in promoting sleep.
+There’s no evidence either for any ‘alternative therapy’ solutions, such as the bogus homeopathy potions that make their own spurious claims to enhance restfulness.